 Various Ideas for Learning Activities © Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.
 Adapted from the Field Guide to Leadership and Supervision.
 There are numerous types of activities which learners can conduct to reach their learning objectives -- arguably the best activity is life itself.
 The learner can conduct one type of activity below or several.
-The list actually comprises what might be called types, modes and methods of learning and even some learning aids.
 Note that conducting any of the following activities (or types of activities) will not by themselves necessarily generate learning.
 Sections of This Topic Include Some Typical Ways of LearningMiscellaneous Other WaysSome Tangible Results that Can Be Used to "Document" Learning Also seeRelated Library Topics Also See the Library's Blogs Related to Activities for Learning and Development In addition to the articles on this current page, also see the following blogs that have posts related to Various Ideas for Learning Activities.
 Some Typical Ways of Learning Apprenticeships For centuries, apprenticeships were the major approach to learning a craft.
 Coaching